Bathing water designation for local swim spots?

 - the water regulator to push for this rather than reducing water rates

 - more actions to deal with wider problems which are overpowering our antiquated infrastructure, and more awareness of individual actions that can help

 Using this important EU legislation now will raise awareness of its value as post Brexit moves could challenge or water down these protections.

 Good campaigns in which everyone works together – swimmers and other river users, conservationists, authorities, water companies and those monitoring the water, landowners and farmers, local politicians and the local community – could lead to understanding each other better and achieving our common aims.

 Campaigns could lead to more people getting involved in valuing and caring for their rivers and environment, and a focus on swimmers could put them centre stage in access to rivers.

 Bathing Water Quality status would help guide swimmers with good relevant information in the summer months on the cleanliness of water in designated spots.
 (Though generally most swimmers can look at the water and can assess instinctively if it is clean enough to swim or dip in.
 Is It Clean? gives some tips: avoid inner city water, places with litter or debris, murky water or scum, or that smell bad.
-And avoid swimming after heavy rain, particularly downstream of water treatment works – which are mapped by the Rivers Trust – and of grazing cattle.)
+And avoid swimming after heavy rain, particularly downstream of water treatment works that could discharge sewage – which are mapped by the Rivers Trust – and of grazing cattle or other pollution sources).

 Campaigns to designate bathing spots could